aaxyat/Django-Boilerplate/README.md

 - 📝 Customized `.gitignore` and `.dockerignore`
 - 🔧 Makefile for common operations

+## 📝 Todo

+Here are some things we are looking to implement in this project.

+1. Implement industry standard black configuration in pyproject.toml.
+2. Create Prettier and eslint for JavaScript code.
+3. Write custom vscode settings.json

 ## 🚀 Quick Start

 Getting started with this Django Boilerplate is as easy as running a single command!
 Choose the appropriate command for your operating system: